-Excluding unforeseen circumstances, the Bank expects to achieve a positive result for 2010.
-At the same time the Bank recognises that the economic downturn, which has resulted from the financial crisis, does present challenges for sustainable entrepreneurs and businesses active in the real economy.
-The Bank will continue to work with them during difficult economic times.
+Excluding unforeseen circumstances, the Bank expects to achieve a positive result for 2011.
+At the same time the Bank recognises that the economic downturn, that has resulted from the financial crisis, will continue in 2011 and presents continuing challenges for sustainable entrepreneurs and businesses active in the real economy.

-There are no trends in production, sales and inventory, and costs and selling prices since the end of 2009 to the date of this Prospectus that are significant or relevant for the Bank.
+There are no trends in production, sales and inventory, and costs and selling prices since the end of 2010 to the date of this Prospectus that are significant or relevant for the Bank.